cwacek/python-jsonschema-objects/README.md

 ## Changelog

+0.0.13 - Lazily build object classes.
+Allows low-overhead use of jsonschema validators.

 0.0.12 - Support "true" as a value for 'additionalProperties'

 0.0.11 - Generated wrappers can now properly deserialize data